Yair Qedar: Career

 In 2021, Qedar released The Last Chapter of AB Yehoshua, a documentary about A. B. Yehoshua.
 It was an official selection at the 2021 Jerusalem Film Festival, where it competed in the Diamond Competition for Israeli Documentary Films.
 The film was sponsored by Kan and The Rabinovich Foundation for the Arts.

 His new film about Sigmund Freud - Outsider.
 Freud (2025) is a film exploring the life of Sigmund Freud, written, directed, and produced by Qedar.
 Combining documentary storytelling with animation, the film delves into Freud’s legacy through themes of exile, identity, and resistance.
 It was produced with the support of Kan (Israeli Public Broadcasting Corporation), ORF, ARTE-RBB, SVT, the New Fund for Cinema and Television, the Gesher–Rothschild Foundation initiative “Cinema Spirit,” the Sienna Fund, the Israeli Ministry of Culture, and CoPro.
 The film features animation by Tal Kantor and Moshe Zilbernagel, editing by Noit Geva and Tomi Shlez-Shafrir.
 The film won the Pitching Award at the Thessaloniki Documentary Festival, the Best Film Award at the Mannheim Film and Arts Festival in Germany, and the Best Documentary/Animation Film prizes at both the Jaipur International Film Festival and the New Delhi Film Festival in 2025.
 It was also part of the official selection at the Haifa International Film Festival.
+Winning the 2025 Gradiva award, the major award in the field of Psychoanalysis.
+The film was shown over 300 times in the more than 20 countries.
+In October 2026, Sigmund Freud University Vienna devoted a two-day film seminar to Outsider.
+Freud, led by Alexandre Métraux and Gerhard Benetka, using the film as a basis for examining the possibilities and limitations of documentary representations of historical figures.

 The film has been screened in collaboration with psychoanalytic societies and institutions in New York, Chicago, San Diego, Prague, Belgrade, Calcutta, Paris, the Freud Museums in Vienna and London, the Library of Congress in Washington, and leading universities such as Cambridge, Oxford, Cornell, and Stanford.

+In 2026, Qedar founded the ALEPH Festival, an international cultural initiative dedicated to the Hebrew language and culture.
+Moving beyond its liturgical and ancient roots, the festival spotlights Hebrew as a living, evolving tongue through a contemporary lens.
+The festival is notable for its global reach, holding synchronized events in major cultural hubs including Berlin, London, Stockholm, New York, Boston, and Hollywood, Florida.
+Under Qedar's artistic direction, the program bridges the gap between historical linguistics and modern creative expression, featuring a mix of cinema, literature, and performative arts that celebrate the language's ongoing vitality.

 Qedar has taught film at the Sam Spiegel School in Jerusalem, and at various academic institutions, including the Shenkar School, Beit Berl College and Emek Yizrael College.